NewAlexandria/leadership_readme/ticketing-best-practices.md

 ### Keeping things Assigned

 Unassigned cards are often lost.
 This impacts everyone culturally, and it throws off velocity.

+### The Subtask Trap

-Ideal practice, for QA state, is that the card remains attached to the parent, and a subtask is created for the person that will QA it.
+Ideal practice for a state like QA, where someone else may work on it for a moment, is that the card remains assigned to the developer, and a subtask is created for the person that will QA it.
+Alternatively, using types of cards in each teams' queue, a Product team's QA card may be linked to the development card.

+1. This is also more ideal for point estimates with each team, and velocity correctness.
+2. This avoids the pattern of a development card having `X` subtasks created each time, for all of the related pieces of work and validation done by other members of the agile team.

+When 'groups' of subtasks are created, it tends to imply that the card should have a roll-up total of story points from all the subtasks.
+This leads to inflation that has no utility: story points can be summed in other places.

+It is probably best to use subtasks only when no measure is made of the work being done by those assigned the tasks.
+Some patterns includes when business units are small and moving fast with a small team, or when the subtasks are a form of to-do list... which for some reason may be better than formatting a bullet-list in the card's body.

+> Be cautious not to add more to-do after starting work on the card!